 You do sweat less the fitter you are, so excessive perspiration can be a sign of an unhealthy lifestyle.
 Follow these steps and begin reducing the amount of sweat your body makes in a day.
 It is important to remember—you must think healthy, to live healthy.

 The short version to this question is a resounding yes!
 It is no surprise to hear that smoking is bad for your health.
-The negative effects smoking has on your body can cause many different problems, including cancer.
+Negative effects that smoking has on your body can cause many different problems, including cancer.
 Smoking has some less lethal side effects as well, like making you sweat more.
+This stands true for cigarettes and herbals smokes, such as cannabis.

 To understand how smoking affects your body sweat, you must first understand how and why we make sweat.
 Warm-blooded mammals, such as humans, have the ability to regulate their blood temperature through body functions.

-Things like sweating when hot, or shivering when cold help your body to keep your blood at the proper temperature.
-Cold-blooded animals lack this ability and that is why most of them are found in very warm climates.
+Things like sweating when hot, or shivering when cold help your regulate body temperature.
+Cold-blooded animals don’t actually have or need cold blood, they simply lack this ability.
+That’s why most of reptiles and amphibians are found in very warm climates.
 This also means that anything that affects our circulation is going to affect our body’s ability to regulate its temperature.

-When your body begins to feel hot, it signals your brain; this tells your glands to produce sweat.
-This signal comes in the form of stress hormones.
+For most, when their body begins to feel hot, it send appropriate signal to their brain.
+This signal comes in the form of stress hormones and tells your glands to produce sweat to help you cool off.
 Once your eccrine and apocrine glands sense the presence of this hormone, they begin sweat production.
 Most of your body has eccrine glands directly under your epidermis.
 In your groin and armpits, you have apocrine glands.
 These glands produce a thicker sweat.

 This sweat is thicker because it contains more fatty acids and proteins.
 These fatty acids react with the bacteria that live on your skin creating an unpleasant odor.
 This is why your armpits can have a stronger body odor compared to other parts of your body.

 Blood pressure is measured using two numbers.
-Systolic pressure is the amount of pressure in your arteries when your heart is contracted; a systolic reading of 120 is considered a healthy blood pressure.
+Systolic pressure is the amount of pressure in your arteries when your heart is contracted; a systolic reading of 120 is considered a healthy blood pressure in most able people.
 Diastolic pressure is the pressure in your arteries between heartbeats, and 80 is considered a health diastolic blood pressure.

 Blood pressure is written with the systolic reading over the diastolic reading, similar to a fraction.
 Using this information, we know a healthy blood pressure reading would be around 120/80.